 At this writing, he is 14 years old.
 He was given to me as a gift from my stepson, daughter-in-law, and my step-daughter.
 He came to live with us at only 9 weeks old.
 I can unreservedly say that he is the greatest gift that I have ever received!

 He admittedly is a little spoiled.
-He now has arthritis, doesn’t see as well as he used to and is a little grumpy.
+He now has arthritis, doesn’t see as well as he used to, finds it hard to get up and down the stairs, and is a little grumpy.
 However, at his age, I think he is entitled to be a little grumpy.
 Just in the last few months, it has apparently been hard for him to hold his bladder because he has had some accidents in the house and he NEVER did before.

 I’ll tell you a little story about his name: Although we have had many pets including dogs as our kids were growing up, I had never had a chihuahua.
 Each time I get a new pet, it becomes my mission to think of a unique name.
 When I got Chico I wanted something Spanish (for obvious reasons) and unique.
 I had a friend at the time that was from Guatemala and she mentioned that Chico was an endearment for “little boy” in Spanish.
 Perfect!
 Or, so I thought.
 Little did I know that (almost) every male Chihuahua in the world was named Chico, or Chica for a female!
 Oh, well, so much for unique.
 The name fits him, though.
 I’ve always called him, Chico, my bambino because he will always be my baby.

 Chico is ChiChis And Me “senior” ambassador.
-He is here to help any one with advice and tips on how to keep your senior Chi healthy and happy.
+He is here to help with advice and tips on how to keep your senior Chi healthy and happy.